-Welcome to the Minchinhampton 10k runners information.
+Welcome to the Beat the Bore runners information.
 Please read the following, and if you have a question, please contact us here.

 First things first